Konaya245/webappsec-enhance/README.md

       |   | Email passed in session to mark as logged in in line 20	|
       |   | Cryptographically generated sessionid in line 22 - 27	|
       |   | Anti-CSRF token generated in line 29 - 38	|
-The Anti-CSRF token is generated using HMAC (Hash-based Message Authentication Code), recommended by OWASP, with the secret key located in the .env file.
+The Anti-CSRF token is generated using HMAC (Hash-based Message Authentication Code), recommended by OWASP, with the secret key located in the .env file.<br><br>

 3. Added functionality to menu, order and review pages

     - ### menu.php